top of page

 What SELT English Test do I need to sit

-There are a variety of different types of FLR visas in the UK applicants can be eligible to apply for an extension using Appendix FM, when applying under an extension they can rely on joint household income if they are eligible to work under their family visa for example or use their partner to demonstrate an exemption if they qualify.
+There are a variety of different types of visas in the UK applicants can be eligible to apply for using Appendix FM, when applying under an further leave to remain visa they can rely on joint household income if they are eligible to work under their family visa or use their partner to demonstrate an exemption if they qualify.

 How to met the financial requirements through ‘adequate maintenance’ when you have an exemption